aws-samples/foundation-model-benchmarking-tool/README.md

     ```

 1. Cluster Creation (*Optional - if cluster already exists*): Before we begin, ensure you have all the prerequisites in place to make the deployment process smooth and hassle-free.
 Ensure that you have installed the following tools on your machine: [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) and [terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
+FMBench uses the [`data-on-eks`](https://github.com/awslabs/data-on-eks/tree/main) repository as an example to deploy the cluster infrastructure in an AWS account.

     1. Clone the [`data-on-eks`](https://github.com/awslabs/data-on-eks) repository